 What is Drysol?

-A prescribed medication (aluminum chloride hexahydrate) normally prescribed for those who suffer from excessive sweating known medically as hyperhidrosis.
+Drysol (aluminum chloride hexahydrate) is a prescribed medication used to treat hyperhidrosis.
+It is for those who suffer from excessive sweating, known medically as hyperhidrosis.

 Learn about other Alternate Hyperhidrosis Treatments

 - Excessive Hand Sweating – For excessive hand sweating (palmar hyperhidrosis) that is not responsive to conservative methods, ETS is the most appropriate solution.